ERR0RW0LF/AlternativeLink/README.md

 # AlternativeLink
-Implementation of the SharkLink protocol for PC and other devices
+Implementation of the SharkLink protocol for PC and other devices.

+Currently only a working python prototype.